Cohort-10-DS/Logistic_Regression/README.md

 - Identify any multicollinearity etc. and try and remove problematic variables.
 - Post going through basic test (p-value, vif, breush pagan) and fixing for them;
-- try ridge and lasso regresssion, cross validating to choos best values of lambda for each regression model.